pavelrevak/rt_soldering_pen/doc/MANUAL.md

 Or you can use Transformer with good capacity and these supplies don't have connected minus pole to ground conductor.

+### USB-C USB-PD

+For that exists ZYPDS and similar modules - it is a converter from USB-PD to selected output voltage and current.
+But this is not tested and it should have some problems, because all the supply voltage is switched with PWM to 2 ohm load (inside RT tip) so: for 12V it is almost 6 Amps and in normal USB-PD is maximum rating 5A but only at 20V.

 ### Supply from battery

 Best batteries for supply RT soldering pen are hobbyist LIPO 3S, 4S or 2S (but not full output power) with capacity at least 1Ah (with continuous discharge current at least 5A).

 From my practice 2.2Ah 3S LIPO battery can last for about 5 to 10 hours of soldering.

+### Hybrid power supply battery/USB(AC)

-Also is possible to use small 3S LIPO battery about 0.5Ah / 20C and this battery will be continuously charged with small charger (about 0.5A charging current) - this battery will work as capacitor with very high capacity. and also is possible to work for some time without AC supply.
+Also is possible to use small 3S LIPO battery about 0.5Ah / 20C and this battery will be continuously charged with small charger - steup-up from USB 5V (about 0.5A charging current) - this battery will work as capacitor with very high capacity.
+For that is enough also standard and cheap USB. and also is possible to work for some time without USB supply.

 ## Buttons